 / ifconfig

-- Displaying IP Configuration
+- Displaying IP Configurationipconfig

-displays network settings. - Linux/macOS:
+displays network settings.ifconfig

-(deprecated, useip a
+(deprecated, use ip a

-) shows IP configuration.
+) shows IP configuration.netstat

-- Viewing Network Connections
+- Viewing Network Connectionsnetstat

 command provides detailed information about active network connections, listening ports, and routing tables.